Follow These 8 Steps to Become a COTA

 The question arises, though, how do you become a COTA?

 As a COTA myself, I’ll show you the way.
 Below are the 8 steps to take to become a Certified Occupational Therapy Assistant.

 1. Learn About Occupational Therapy

 The first important step to becoming a COTA is learning about the field of occupational therapy.
 If you are reading this, you have at least heard about occupational therapy to some extent and are seriously considering choosing this career path.

 You may have already seen the incredible benefit that can come from the diligent work of an OT practitioner.
 Perhaps you or a loved one have been through the occupational therapy process and saw its benefits with your own eyes.

 Or maybe someone noticed your optimistic, problem solving attitude and told you that occupational therapy would be good fit for you.

-Whatever you current exposure to occupational therapy may be, keep learning more!
-With such a broad spectrum of settings to work in, try to envision yourself working in each area – with children, in a hospital, in an outpatient clinic, in a school, in a skilled nursing facility and more.
+Whatever your current exposure to occupational therapy may be, keep learning more!
+With such a broad spectrum of settings to work in, try to envision yourself working in each area – with children, in a hospital, in an outpatient clinic, in a school, in a skilled nursing facility and much more.